 A dematerialized or demat account is an account which holds the shares you purchase in an electronic or dematerialized form.
 Just like a bank account holds your money, a demat account holds your financial certificates of instruments like bonds, shares, government securities, mutual funds, and exchange-traded funds.

-The process to open a demat account is simple.
+The process to open a demat account in India is simple.
 Demat account services are provided by depositories.
 In India, there are two depositories, National Securities Depositories Limited (NSDL) and Central Securities Depositories Limited (CSDL).
 These depositories provide the services through intermediaries, a depository participant or a broker.

 Yes.
 It is possible to open more than one demat account under the same name.
 You can open the account with the existing Depository or can choose a different depository.